rootXero/CoT-Wiki/pages/*Blueprint Style Guide*.md

 Public variables intended for use by level designers should be grouped into a category titled "SET BEFORE PLAY", in the most logical order.
 In instances where you wish for the level designer to choose between multiple options, an [enumerator](https://wiki.unrealengine.com/Enums_For_Both_C%2B%2B_and_BP) can be used to create dropdown options.

 # Class Hierarchy

+Hold up, y'all.
+I'm gonna need a whiteboard and at least four different Expos for this.